 Although we try to plan property costs as closely as possible, there is always the chance of seeing some unforeseen expenses along the way so this contingency fund is perfect.
 Generally, you will find that an extra 10% will be added on top of the construction costs as a contingency account.
 At times, orders will need to be changed or upgrades are required so this contingency amount is highly recommended.
 If you find that it doesn’t get used by the end of the project, at least you had it there for security and peace of mind.

 After the actual construction, you will probably need items in the home or extra room such as flooring and other products to make it ‘livable’.
-For these costs, they are covered well in this section.
+These costs are covered well in this section.

 Taking all of the previous categories we have discussed in mind, you will come up with a total cost for the entire project.
 When the company is deciding how much you can borrow, they will take the lesser of the total costs or the appraised value.